 For anyone who is interested in skincare we all know and love The Ordinary.
 An affordable skincare brand that burst onto the scene a few years ago.
 It wanted to challenge the status quo which was inflated prices for basic skincare.
 In addition, to provide education directly to customers most of whom were ignorant and felt bamboozled into buying products with hype and no substance.

-Since the launch of the ordinary and the overwhelming success of its products, other brands have followed suit with there own lines of affordable but effective skin care.
+Since the launch of the ordinary and the overwhelming success of its products, other brands have followed suit with their own lines of affordable but effective skincare.

-Here is a list of 6 brands which have a range of affordable high-quality products with
+Here is a list of 6 brands that have a range of affordable high-quality products with zero fluff

 This is the only Korean beauty brand on the list.

 - COSRX AHA/BHA Clarifying Treatment Toner

 This is an oldie that has recently gone mainstream.
 It is an Arizona based cruelty-free brand with a focus on simple ingredient formulations.
 Prices start from £9 and go up to £20.

 Its approach is using serums to target specific skin concerns and encourage skin balance and stability.
 All serums use the optimum strength additives and the minimum number of inactive ingredients making them more effective.